eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/submodel_repository/features/authorization.md

 Only Role Based Access Control (RBAC) is supported as authorization type as of now, also Keycloak is the only Jwt token provider supported now and it is also a default provider.
 ```

-To know more about the RBAC, please refer [Authorization Services Guide](https://www.keycloak.org/docs/latest/authorization_services/index.html)
+To learn more about RBAC, please refer to the [Authorization Services Guide](https://www.keycloak.org/docs/latest/authorization_services/index.html)

-To know more about the Keycloak server administration, please refer [Server Administration Guide](https://www.keycloak.org/docs/latest/server_admin/#keycloak-features-and-concepts)
+To learn more about the Keycloak server administration, please refer [Server Administration Guide](https://www.keycloak.org/docs/latest/server_admin/#keycloak-features-and-concepts)

 ## RBAC rule configuration

-For configuring RBAC rules, all the rbac rules should be configured inside a json file, the rules are defined as below:
+To configure the RBAC rules, you need to create a JSON file for them.
+Rules could like shown below:

 ```
 [